 Video conferences: For the time being, the Court will be conducting video conferences over Zoom.
 The Court has used Zoom for several years to connect participants in remote locations (e.g., experts in intellectual property cases) to a hearing and has successfully used it to conduct full virtual hearings in the past two weeks.
 Once parties have been scheduled for a virtual hearing, information on how to connect to the proceeding will be provided by the Registry before the hearing date.
 Participants to the proceeding will receive a URL link, a hearing ID number, and a password to the hearing, which they can use to connect to the hearing at least thirty (30) minutes before the start time.

-A. Participating in a virtual hearing: The most up-to-date information on which matters are eligible for continuing by video conference is available in the Practice Direction and Order (COVID-19): Update #2 (April 29, 2020).
+A. Participating in a virtual hearing: The most up-to-date information on which matters are eligible for continuing by video conference is available in the Practice Direction (COVID-19): Update #7 (January 18, 2021).
 The Court has also produced a how-to guide with procedural and technical information, which is available on the Court’s website.